Life flows from God. Thus, its intrinsic value revolves around the Creator. In other words, without God there’s no substance to life.

 2. Be content

-Whether financially or relationally be content of your situation, and always live within your means.
+Whether financially or relationally be content of your situation, and always live within your means by becoming money wise.
 Grumbling and complaining indubitably create conflicts and engender more headaches than you can anticipate.

 3. Don’t be seduced by the world